 Being the Letters of Kiliaen Van Rensselaer, 1630-1643, and Other Documents

 Relating to the Colony of Rensselaerswyck, translated and edited

 by A. J. F. Van Laer (Albany, 1908).

-The basic, printed resource for the history of Rensselaerswyck.
+The seminal, printed resource for the history of the proprietary colony known as Rensselaerswyck.
 The letters of Killiaen Van Rensselaer, 1630-1643, and other documents relating to the colony of Rensselaerswyck.
 Contains translations of core documents, biographies of many of the earliest settlers, and one of the first maps of the colony.
 Available online.

 WA - The manuscript that became An Abridgment

 of the Indian Affairs Contained in Four Folio Volumes, Transacted in the